Quick! You Have One Hour . . .

 [looks around] Okay, now that we’re alone I have a confession: I love to cook, but I don’t want to spend all day in the kitchen.
 If you feel the same way, here are two secret weapons for cooking from scratch in a fraction of the time.

-Secret Weapon #1: The No-Thaw Pot Roast
+My Secret Weapon: The No-Thaw Pot Roast

 We all know crock pots save a ton of “hands on” time, but they often require a lot of planning: remembering to thaw meat + shopping for ingredients + getting up early enough to chop/dice/sear/etc.